Zach McKinstry

-Zachary McKinstry (born April 29, 1995) is an American professional baseball utility player for the Chicago Cubs of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Dodgers.
-He made his MLB debut in 2020.
+Zachary McKinstry (born April 29, 1995) is an American professional baseball utility player for the Detroit Tigers of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers and Chicago Cubs.
+In 2025, McKinstry was named to his first All-Star game.

 Amateur career

 McKinstry graduated from North Side High School in Fort Wayne, Indiana, where he was a three-time all-conference selection and hit .595 as a junior to be selected to the all-area team.
 He was rated as the eighth-best prospect in the state of Indiana.

 McKinstry played college baseball for the Central Michigan University Chippewas.
 He was named to the 2015 Louisville Slugger Freshman All-American team and in 2016 he was the team co-MVP, while leading the team in batting average, on base percentage and stolen bases.
 He played for the Waterloo Bucks of the Northwoods League after the 2015 season and the Orleans Firebirds of the Cape Cod League after the 2016 season.
 While playing for Waterloo in 2015, he learned that his parents house had burned to the ground in a fire.